s-Konrad/sokoban-game/README.md

 ```

 ## Discussion
-There are some potential issues to adress.
+While the game functions as intended, there are some potential issues to adress:
-- During the planning phase there was an idea regarding  support for multiple player agents (still controled by one user), but it was shelved as it was not requred and wolud cause some bloating to the code.
+- **Multiple player agents**: Initially considered adding support for multiple player agents (controlled by the same user) but decided against it to avoid unnecessary complexity.
-- Graphical user interface isn't polished and would greatly benefit from some assets.
+- **Graphical Interface**: The GUI could be further refined.
+Adding custom assets would significantly improve the visual experience.
-- Another GUI related topic is one regarding size of the window and sliders.
-Currently minimal size of the winndow is set, to reserve space for 'sprites'.
-Basic scaling would be appreciated.
+- **Window size and scaling**: Currently, the window has a minimal size to fit the sprites.
+Basic scaling options would improve the user experience.
-- Condition to prevent agents from going out of bounds seems redundant as most Sokoban levels for aesthetic reasons are designed with walls all around.
+- **Border Walls**: Condition to prevent agents from going out of bounds seems redundant as most Sokoban levels for aesthetic reasons are designed with walls all around.
-The upsides of not needing the walls as a border are: shorter files that represent levels, and leaving more space for puzzle design and player movement (a true 16x16 board instead of 14x14 when you take away the border).
+The upsides of not needing the walls as a border are: shorter files that represent levels, and leaving more space for puzzle design and player movement (a true **16x16** board instead of **14x14** when you take away the border).
-- In hindsight JSON files seem a bit awkward and lengthly.
+- **Level representation as a file**: In hindsight JSON files seem a bit awkward and lengthly.
 Perhaps YAML representation would be more human friendly
+- **Assets** were taken from `https://sethbb.itch.io/32rogues` (free assets by user Seth, license included in assets folder)